dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint.rst

       :kbd:`alt-B` then drag the clipping border to select the part of the 3D window which shall be kept visible.
       You can then draw only in this part.
 Press :kbd:`alt-B` again to remove the *clipping border*.

-Weight Paint Mode
-*****************

-Vertex Groups can potentially have a very large number of associated vertices and thus a large number of weights (one weight per assigned vertex). :guilabel:`Weight Painting` is a method to maintain large amounts of weight information in a very intuitive way.
-It is primarily used for rigging meshes, where the vertex groups are used to define the relative bone influences on the mesh.
-But we use it also for controlling particle emission, hair density, many modifiers, shape keys, etc.

-The basic principle of the method is: the weight information is literally :guilabel:`painted` on top of the Mesh body by using a set of Weight brushes.
-And since painting is always associated with color, we also need to define ...

 The weighting Color Code
 ========================